 A Solution That Fits

-The great news is that TIDEConnects fulfils all of these seven requirements, plus many more.
+The great news is that TIDE fulfils all of these seven requirements, plus many more.

 Our integration platform connects to your inventory, eCommerce, and marketplace (Amazon and eBay) systems and synchronises all the most critical aspects of your data.